The Eliza Effect is an indie band from Louisville, Kentucky.

 FAQ

 Hello there, my name is Kalani Kordus.
 I am The Eliza Effect.
-I'm hoping to change that though - always looking for folks to collaborate with.
-For now, I write all the songs and record all the parts.
-Arrange, produce, mix and master them.
+I write the songs, record all the parts, produce, mix and master them.

 The Eliza Effect is the human tendency to unconsciously attribute human-like intelligence, empathy, and understanding to a computer program or other non-human entity.
 This phenomenon occurs even when users are aware they are interacting with a machine.